Select Page

 Create a break (like pressing enter) after each of the remaining <p> elements by typing <br />.
 This will help separate the sections

 To give the appearance of more importance and make the text bold we use <strong>.
-Wrap the text, primitive shape and none.
+Wrap the text, primitive form.
 It should look like this:

 index.html